 On this page

 Welcome to the international Journal of Critical Indigenous Studies.
-The editors of the journal are Professor Aileen Moreton-Robinson, Queensland University of Technology, Australia and Dr Mark McMillan, University of Melbourne, Australia.
+The editors of the journal are Distinguished Professor Aileen Moreton-Robinson, Queensland University of Technology, Australia and Dr Mark McMillan, University of Melbourne, Australia.
 Dr. David Singh, Queensland University of Technology, Australia is assistant editor.

 The International Journal of Critical Indigenous Studies disseminates scholarship across the Humanities, Social Sciences, Health Sciences, Law and Education in the field of Indigenous Studies.
 Indigenous scholars from around the world share common experiences of colonisation.
 Our collective politics have been shaped by our intellectual traditions which inform our work within the academy.